 Reporting and recordkeeping.
-To claim the depreciation deduction for your home computer or cellular telephone, you must complete Part V of Form 4562, Depreciation and Amortization, and attach the form to your tax return.
+To claim the depreciation deduction for your cellular telephone or your home computer not used exclusively in your home office, you must complete

+Part V of Form 4562, Depreciation and Amortization, and attach the form to your tax return.
 If you are claiming a section 179 deduction, also complete Part I of Form 4562.